jchaffraix/JulienCorner/pages/sf-bay-area.md

 ## Downtown SF

-A good loop is to drop the car on the Embarcadero.
+A good loop is to drop the car on the Embarcadero.<br>
-Walk to the Ferry Building and check out the inside.
+Walk to the Ferry Building and check out the inside.<br>
-Walk to Union Square by following Market St.
+Walk to Union Square by following Market St.<br>
-Walk to Chinatown's Dragon Gate and get lost in Chinatown.
+Walk to Chinatown's Dragon Gate and get lost in Chinatown.<br>
-Get back to Market to take the Cable Cart all the way to Fisherman's Wharf.
+Get back to Market to take the Cable Cart all the way to Fisherman's Wharf.<br>
-Visit Fisherman's Wharf (there are some harbor seals most of the years, behind the buildings east of the pier) Walk the Embarcadero south.
+Visit Fisherman's Wharf (there are some harbor seals most of the years, behind the buildings east of the pier)<br>
+Walk the Embarcadero south to your car.

-You can optionally stop by Levi's Plaza to see the headquarters of Levi, which includes a store too.
-I recommend continuing past Levi's Plaza to take Filbert's steps (@ 202 Filbert St): those are city gardens' along steps that will get you all the way to Coit Tower.
-I don't recommend Coit Tower but the view there is nice.
+You can optionally stop by Levi's Plaza when walking south on the Embarcadero.
+Levi's Plaza hosts the headquarters of Levi, which also include a store.
+I recommend continuing past Levi's Plaza to take Filbert's steps (@ 202 Filbert St): those are city gardens' along the stairs that will get you all the way to Coit Tower.
+I don't recommend Coit Tower (it's expensive and not really worth it) but the view there is nice and free.

 # Drinking